 - Store your rice in gallon zip lock bags when finished and reuse often!

 - Spring Green Sensory Bin to check out the graded shades for each one.

 - Rainbow Rice

 - A beautiful bin of pink and red rice for Valentine’s Day

 - Candy cane themed rice bin for Christmas!

 - Bursts of color and flowers with this fun spring sensory bin.

 - Everything you need to know about making sensory bins

-Look for more fun sensory play recipes for kids right here.
+Click on the image below or on the link for more fun sensory play recipes for kids.

 Looking for easy to print activities, and inexpensive problem-based challenges?